-16 Years Later, Defending David Letterman’s Notorious Oscar Hosting Performance
+16 Years Later, Defending David Letterman’s Notorious Oscars Hosting Performance

 In more ways than one, David Letterman couldn’t win at the 67th Annual Academy Awards.
 He was there as a host, not a nominee, which meant he couldn’t win literally, but unrealistic expectations made winning in a figurative sense all but impossible.
 And so at an event where almost no one left victorious, the biggest loser of the night wasn’t even nominated.

 Johnny Carson’s impending retirement in the Spring of ’92 triggered almost instantaneous speculation over whether Jay Leno or Letterman would emerge as heir to the Tonight Show throne.
 To the bewilderment of Letterman, and against the wishes of Carson himself, the NBC brass went with Leno.
 The debacle had left Letterman’s ego in tatters, but his newfound vulnerability had endeared him to folks who’d otherwise find his schtick unappealing.
 Suddenly the guy everyone loved to hate was now who everyone hated to love.
 America’s Smartass had inexplicably become America’s Sweetheart.

 Two years later, the love affair reached its apex as he first strutted out onto the Shrine Auditorium stage sometime around 9pm EST. The ensuing three and a half hours, the most watched since Carson hosted 11 years prior, is considered the most notorious hosting performance in the history of The Oscars, if not all award shows.